Willis Carto

-Willis Allison Carto (July 17, 1926 - October 26, 2015) was an American far-right political activist.
+Willis Allison Carto (July 17, 1926 - October 26, 2015) was an American far-right political activist and publisher.
 He described himself as a Jeffersonian and a populist, but was primarily known for his promotion of antisemitic conspiracy theories and Holocaust denial.
+Throughout his life, Carto established and controlled a variety of right-wing periodicals and organizations, most significantly the Liberty Lobby.